Buy-to-Let mortgage guide

 Mortgages are also available to limited companies created specifically for property rentals.
 However, it’s important to understand them and seek advice from a qualified professional.

-1. Turning your property into a HMO (Home in Multiple Occupation) can really make the rental yields shoot up.
-This option can work quite well, as effectively, you can rent on a per room basis.
-You will have to seek the correct permissions from the Local Authority and also be willing to service a number of individual tenants in one property.
+- Turning your property into an HMO (Home in Multiple Occupation)can really make the rental yields shoot up.
+This option can work quite well, as you can rent on a per room basis.

-2. Look for properties that have good rental yields.
-For example, purchasing a property for £250,000 may seem like a good idea as you may be able to get £850 per month.
-However, purchasing two properties for £125,000 each that rent for £550 per month will provide you with more profit in the long run.
+- Look for properties that have good rental yields.
+Purchasing a property for say £250,000 may seem like a good idea as you may be able to rent it for approximately £850 per month.
+However, purchasing two properties for £125,000 each that rent for say £550 per month will provide you with more profit in the long

 The choice between a fixed rate and a tracker rate mortgage depends on how risk averse the landlord is.
 A fixed rate offers stability but may have a slightly higher interest rate, while a tracker rate may be cheaper but carries the risk of rising with the Bank of England base rate.